 The final and most crucial step is referencing other customers in your location on their experience with the product and the people within the company on the service they provide after the initial installation.
 You should talk to a minimum of two customers per POS provider before you make your final decision.

-If you would like more help you can always get in touch with us at email@example.com
+If you would like more help you can always get in touch with us for our experience on the Point of Sale providers in your area at email@example.com

 We've also put together a POS buyers template to help you put all of this information together in one handy spreadsheet.